||MA in History of Art

 ||Honorary Secretary, Malta Map Society

-This is a project led by scholars in Sicily and we are looking for incunabula in Malta to collect data, catalogue them, include their details in the MEI and ISTC databases, and ultimately issue a publication.
-Apart from the collection of 60 incunabula at the National Library, most incunabula in Malta are hidden in convents and church libraries of the many religious orders.
+This is a project led by Italian scholars which traces incunabula in Malta to collect data, catalogue them, include their details in the MEI and ISTC databases, and issue a publication.
+Apart from the collection of 63 incunabula at the National Library, most incunabula in Malta are hidden in convents and church libraries of the many religious orders.

 - Independent project - Incunabula in Malta